How to construct a winning stock portfolio for 2022

 • Compounders are those that can compound their value.
 These will have a moat and have Earnings Value with growth > Asset Value.
 You will note that there are no Compounders in the panel.

-• Cyclicals refer to those in cyclical sectors such a steel companies.
+• Cyclicals refer to those in cyclical sectors such steel companies.
 If the company is experiencing some issues on top of the cyclical ones, I would classify the company as a Turnaround.

 • Size.
 I have used the market capitalization on the review date as the measure of size.
 In this case, the market capitalization is based on the number of shares outstanding and prices as of 31 Dec 2021.
 For an apple-to-apple comparison, I have converted all to USD.
 Note that the information for this parameter was extracted from TIKR.com* stock platform.